Valensia: 1992–1995: Gaia and The White Album

 Valensia met Robby Valentine (another Dutch singer) at an airport, as they were both listening to Queen´s "Bohemian Rhapsody".
 After that, Valensia started sending demos to several record companies and producer John Sonneveld noticed him.
 Then Valensia signed a record deal with Mercury Records and in 1993 his first album Valensia was released.

 Influenced by Kate Bush and Queen, Valensia's self-titled first album (known as Gaia in Japan) contained the hit single "Gaia".
-The song reached #2 in the Dutch charts.
+The song reached No'2 in the Dutch charts and No'2 in Israel as well.
 "Gaia" had success in other countries too.
-Four singles were released: "Gaia", "The Sun", "Nathalie" and "Tere".
+Four singles were released: "Gaia", "The Sun", "Nathalie" (which peaked at No'4 in Israel) and "Tere".

 Soon after the debut album, a mini album called The White Album was released in Japan only.
 The mini album was released in 1994.
 It contained 5 tracks, including a Christmas song ("21st Century New Christmas Time") and a cover of Duran Duran's "A View to a Kill".